 Grant Cardone – A sales trainer, speaker, and entrepreneur, Grant has become one of the internet’s marketing powerhouses.
 He is the owner of “Whatever It Takes Network”, a digital network for entrepreneurs, business owners, and success-minded people, where he tries to help marketers succeed.

 Seth Godin – Even though Godin is an extremely popular and powerful speaker when it comes to the marketing industry and trends, he is also very known as an expert on how to spread ideas.
 He writes blogs, books, holds talks and offers courses on marketing and building businesses.

 Picking top three favorites was extremely hard, as the world is full of amazing, smart and witty marketing influentials.
-We had to choose, so we chose these three, but don’t hesitate to check out other big shots like Mari Smith, Larry Kim, John Hall, Guy Kawasaki, Noah Kagan or Brian Solis.
+We had to choose, so we chose these three, but don’t hesitate to check out other big shots like Mari Smith, Founder of Wordstream and Mobile Monkey Larry Kim, John Hall, Guy Kawasaki, Noah Kagan or Brian Solis.

 Under the influence from CBC Radio – Hosted by Terry O'Reilly (broadcast producer known for O'Reilly on Advertising and The Age of Persuasion), Under the Influence is a podcast focusing on the ad industry.
 It discusses how shopping decisions are made, how people are influenced by words, colors and images, and how creativity plays a pivotal role in marketing.

 Marketing Over Coffee - As hosts, John Wall and Christopher Penn deliver the latest and greatest in marketing trends in a consistent fashion.
 Their podcast is praised, often for its Q&A format, which seems to fit well with the audience of professional marketers.
 They cover a wide variety of topics, from adding robots to your stores, to the GDPR, to innovation.